-- A. GENERAL - These are general inspection and maintenance practices that shall be used to implement the plan: 1.
-The smallest practical portion of the site shall be denuded at one time, but in no case shall it exceed - 5 acres at one time.
-2. All sediment control measures shall be inspected at least once each week and following any storm event of 0.5 inches or greater.
-A SWPPP inspection report shall be made after each inspection by a aualified inspector engaged by the Contractor.
-The gualified inspector shall be a Professional Engineer licensed in New Hampshire or be a Certified Professional in Erosion and Sediment Control approved by - the Owner.
-Corrective actions shall be performed to address unacceptable level of turbidity as defined by the Construction General Permit and NHDES requirements.
-3. All measures shall be maintained in good working order; if a repair is necessary, it will be initiated - within 24 hours.
-4. Built-up sediment shall be removed from silt fence or other barriers when it has reached one-third the height of the tubular barrier or bale, or when "bulges" occur in silt fence. - 5.
-All diversion dikes shall be inspected and any breaches promptly repaired. - 6.
-Temporary seeding and planting shall be inspected for bare spots, washouts, and unhealthy growth.
-7. The owner's authorized engineer shall inspect the site on a periodic basis to review compliance with - the plans.
-8. The Contractor's site superintendent shall be responsible for maintenance and repair of erosion control practices. - 9.
-Perimeter controls shall be installed prior to earth moving operations. - 10.
-All ditches and swales shall be stabilized prior to directing runoff to them.
-11. All cut and fill slopes shall be seeded/loamed within 72 hours of achieving finished grade. - 12.
-An area shall be considered stable if one of the following has occurred: - a.
-Base coarse gravels have been installed in areas to be paved; A minimum of 85% vegetated growth as been established; - c.
-A minimum of 3 inches of non-erosive material such as stone of riprap has been installed: - or d.
-Erosion control blankets have been properly installed.
+- These are general inspection and maintenance practices that shall be used to implement the plan: - 1.
+The smallest practical portion of the site shall be denuded at one time, but in no case shall it exceed 5 acres at one time. - 2.
+All sediment control measures shall be inspected at least once each week and following any storm event of 0.5 inches or greater.
+A SWPPP inspection report shall be made after each inspection by a qualified inspector engaged by the Contractor.
+The qualified inspector shall be a Professional Engineer licensed in New Hampshire or be a Certified Professional in Erosion and Sediment Control approved by the Owner.
+Corrective actions shall be performed to address unacceptable level of turbidity as defined by the Construction General Permit and NHDES requirements. - 3.
+All measures shall be maintained in good working order; if a repair is necessary, it will be initiated within 24 hours.
+4. Built-up sediment shall be removed from silt fence or other barriers when it has reached one-third - the heiaht of the tubular barrier or bale. or when "bulaes" occur in silt fence.
+All diversion dikes shall be inspected and any breaches promptly repaired. - Temporary seeding and planting shall be inspected for bare spots, washouts, and unhealthy growth.
+7. The owner's authorized engineer shall inspect the site on a periodic basis to review compliance with the plans. - 8.
+The Contractor's site superintendent shall be responsible for maintenance and repair of erosion control practices.
+9. Perimeter controls shall be installed prior to earth moving operations. - 10.
+All ditches and swales shall be stabilized prior to directing runoff to them. - 11.
+All cut and fill slopes shall be seeded/loamed within 72 hours of achieving finished grade.